Road Closures Near 801 Broadway Parking Garage

 Supervision and Training

-Post-doctoral fellows, as well as pre-doctoral interns, have the opportunity to attend weekly training core courses during the Fall and Spring semesters.
-Topics for the current year include interdisciplinary process, cultural sensitivity, mental retardation, psychological assessment, behavioral challenges, brain injury, special education laws, cerebral palsy, leadership, managed care, program evaluation, spina bifida, family-centered care, speech and language disorders, hearing disorders, learning disabilities, feeding disorders, abuse and neglect, autism, functions of destructive behavior, and interventions for drug-exposed infant
+Post-doctoral fellows have the opportunity to attend weekly training core courses during the Fall and Spring semesters.
+Topics include interdisciplinary process, cultural sensitivity, intellectual disabilities, psychological assessment, behavioral challenges, brain injury, special education laws, cerebral palsy, leadership, managed care, program evaluation, spina bifida, family-centered care, speech and language disorders, hearing disorders, learning disabilities, feeding disorders, abuse and neglect, autism, functions of destructive behavior, and interventions for drug-exposed infants.
+Fellows are actively involved in at least two hours per week of professional development seminars, group supervision, case management conferences, and/or peer review.
+Fellows spend approximately 17 hours per week providing professional psychological services (direct, client contact).

 A series of panel discussions by various faculty members is offered to discuss every aspect of the employment acquisition process, and includes topics ranging from the development of a curriculum vitae to contract negotiation.
 The training director also provides the post-docs with ongoing updates regarding job opportunities.
 Finally the faculty members make themselves available to further assist fellows in acquiring employment by writing letters of reference and contacting colleagues in the field on their behalf.
 Our commitment to the fellows extends beyond the training year, and the professional development component of the program allows us to facilitate the fellows' continued success as they begin their careers.

-The Kennedy Krieger Institute's reputation as a premiere center for MR/DD research, combined with the Behavioral Psychology Department's widely regarded history of research productivity, provides a fertile ground for training fellows in the most current research challenges and opportunities related to improving children's health and development.
+The Kennedy Krieger Institute's reputation as a premiere center for intellectual and developmental disabilities research, combined with the Behavioral Psychology Department's widely regarded history of research productivity, provides a fertile ground for training fellows in the most current research challenges and opportunities related to improving children's health and development.

 Whenever possible, fellows are fully supported to complete single case experimental analyses of treatments for behavior disorders encountered through clinical services.
 Fellows may elect to participate in ongoing studies directed by senior faculty and/or to initiate independent research compatible with the department's mission.
 Basic investigations of behavioral phenomena and innovative approaches to the assessment and treatment of clinical problems are encouraged.